 Parents are invited to Termly Consultation Evenings in the autumn and spring term where they are able to talk through their child's progress and development with the class teacher and a separate meeting with Mrs Major if appropriate.
 Once a year parents of pupils who have special educational needs will be invited to a longer meeting with Miss Fitzsimmons and Mrs Major.
 This yearly review will normally take place during the term of a child's birthday.
 In addition to this, parents are always welcome to come & discuss their child's needs with either the class teacher or the Inclusion Team.
+An appointment can be made by contacting the school office.
 Parents are encouraged to be actively involved in all stages including planning, delivery & review.
 The aim is to develop the intervention for the child with parents carrying out supportive activities at home with their child on a regular basis.